solaimanhridoy/LearnPostgreSQl/README.md

 Just follow this link [Linux downloads (Ubuntu)](https://www.postgresql.org/download/linux/ubuntu/) and copy the script then paste on your terminal to install on Ubuntu using the apt repository.

-For other systems follow this official link [Downloads](https://www.postgresql.org/download/) to download and for installation instructions.
+For other systems follow this official link [Downloads](https://www.postgresql.org/download/) to download and for the installation instructions.

 #### PostgreSQL Roles and User Login